CDRayn/backend-developer-tests/README.md

 line of input.
 Was with the REST service test you're free to use any built-ins or import any frameworks you like to do this.

+### Candidate's Notes
+The solution implemented is pretty simple but only relies on facilities provided by Go's standard library.
+The `bufio` package provides buffered reader facilities that can make it more performant by avoiding system calls everytime the stream is read.
+This can also help avoid keeping large chunks of the stream in memory since only the buffer is actually in RAM.
+Further improvement could be made by better formatting the output.

 ## Concurrency

 In some advanced situations, StackPath relies on Go's concurrency primitives to